-Course Title: BUSINESS INCURATION
+Course Title: BUSINESS INCUBATION

 The course focuses on understanding how business incubators work, who they are right for, how to quantitatively measure their Success and it will allow students to understand the current or future business needs.
 This course will give the students the tools to differentiate between financing options and incubator types, understand how to build a successful business plan, model and track incubator success, and provide financial literacy in the world of business incubation.
-After successfully completing this course, the learner should fiell competent in how to start, manage, and assets business incubators.
+After successfully completing this course, the learner should feel competent in how to start, manage, and assess business incubators.

-- Explain fundamental incubators concepts, the elements of Business Incubators and process. - To know the various incubature operations including mentoring process and incubature and accelerators. - Analyze a Financial supports for incubation centre establishment, Virtual incubation and Technology support. - Explain the top incubators and their support for startups.
+- 1. Explain fundamental incubators concepts, the elements of Business Incubators and process. - 2.
+To know the various incubators operations including mentoring process and incubators and accelerators. - 3.
+Analyze a Financial supports for incubation centre establishment, Virtual incubation and Technology support. - 1.
+Explain the top incubators and their support for startups.